fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 # Create a Brand for SMS in Microsoft Teams

 This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams.

-It's an accompaniment when using Microsoft's Teams admin center to register their company Brand with The Campaign Registry (TCR).
+Use this accompaniment when creating a brand in Microsoft's Teams admin center to register your company with The Campaign Registry (TCR).

 SMS in Teams is only available in the United States, Puerto Rico, and Canada.

-Before reading this article, make sure you've read [Plan for SMS in Teams](sms-overview.md).

-> [!NOTE]
-> United States and Puerto Rican customers must have an approved Brand and Campaign before enabling SMS for Teams Calling Plan numbers.
->
-> Canadian customers can enable SMS for Canadian Teams Calling Plan numbers without applying for a Brand and Campaign, but if a Canadian customer wants to support its users sending SMS messages to US numbers, then the Canadian customer must get an approved Brand and Campaign to access the US-based, 10DLC network.

 ## Prerequisites